Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Conclusions and Outlook

-In this work we have investigated these features using the angular ordered parton shower and the cluster hadronization model implemented in the \herwig~7.2 MC event generator focusing primarily on the 2-jettiness distribution in $e ^+e^-$ annihilation for which the angular ordered parton shower is NLL precise.
-In the earlier work~\cite{Hoang:2018zrp} some of us have analyzed the gluon transverse momentum cutoff $Q_0$-dependence that emerges from the angular order parton shower for the 2-jettiness distribution in detail at the subleading ${\cal O}(\alpha_s)$ level using QCD factorization in the dijet region.
+In this work we have, for the first time in the literature, investigated the concept of the parton shower cutoff as a factorization scale coherently for a multipurpose MC event generator from the perspective of the interplay between the parton shower and the hadronization model, in this case for the coherent branching algorithm and the cluster model as implemented in Herwig~7.
+We have investigated these features using the angular ordered parton shower and the cluster hadronization model implemented in the \herwig~7.2 MC event generator focusing primarily on the 2-jettiness distribution in $e ^+e^-$ annihilation for which the angular ordered parton shower is NLL precise.
+In the earlier work~\cite{Hoang:2018zrp} some of us have analyzed the gluon transverse momentum cutoff $Q_0$-dependence that emerges from the angular ordered parton shower for the 2-jettiness distribution in detail at the subleading ${\cal O}(\alpha_s)$ level using QCD factorization in the dijet region.
 It was also shown that the \herwig{} parton shower implementation satisfies the $Q_0$ evolution equation from QCD factorization very well.
 In this work we have now extended our investigations concerning the parton shower infrared cutoff being a factorization scale from the perspective of the \herwig{} cluster hadronization model.

 The default cluster hadronization model has not been designed in a way so that it systematically matches to the parton shower for a range of $Q_0$ values.
 This is related to a number of features in the cluster formation and fission dynamics that yield good data description through the tuning, but are otherwise ad-hoc and not compatible with the processes that happen in the parton shower evolution close to the cutoff $Q_0$.
 As a result, the hadronization effects to the 2-jettiness distribution provided by the default \herwig{} cluster model do not satisfy the QCD constraints that emerge from $Q_0$ being promoted to a factorization scale in a satisfactory manner.
-We have demonstrated this in a number of tests based on tuning analyses for different $Q_0$ shower cutoff values where $Q_0$ is treated as an external scale and not a tuned parameter.
+We have demonstrated this in a number of tests based on tuning analyses for $Q_0$ shower cutoff values in the range between $1$ and $2$~GeV where $Q_0$ is treated as an external scale and not a tuned parameter.
 These tests involve analyses of the $Q_0$-dependence of hadron level simulations for 2-jettiness and also other event-shapes and observables and of the parton-to-hadron migration matrix for 2-jettiness for which QCD factorization provides nontrivial constraints.